Personal Memoirs of U. S. Grant: Legacy

 The press and public followed Grant's symptoms throughout his final year, and his work on the book was well known.
 While interest in his memoirs would have been high had Grant not been ill, his struggle to finish it before his death gave it even more attention.

 On release, the book received universal critical praise.
-Twain compared the Memoirs to Julius Caesar's Commentaries.
-Matthew Arnold praised Grant and his book in an 1886 essay.
-Twain, however, felt Arnold's tone was condescending to both Grant and the United States, and the two authors feuded until Arnold's death in 1888.
-Gertrude Stein also admired the book, saying she could not think of Grant without weeping.
+Twain compared the Memoirs to Julius Caesar's autobiographical Commentaries on the Gallic Wars.
+British cultural critic Matthew Arnold praised both Grant and his book in an 1886 essay.
+Twain, however, felt Arnold's tone was condescending, and the two authors feuded until Arnold's death in 1888.
+Writer Gertrude Stein also admired the book, saying she could not think of Grant without weeping.
 The Memoirs quickly became a best seller.

 Ulysses S. Grant sought to deliver his moral, political, economic and social argument for waging the war against the South in his Personal Memoirs.
 As the commander of the Union army and a two-term president, he had a unique perspective on the war that interested both the public and historical scholars, as they wanted to hear his side of the story.
 Although he was a clear figure in the public eye, Grant was unknown to many people.
 After the war, Grant's close colleague, General William T. Sherman remarked that, although he had known Grant for decades, "to me he is a mystery, and I believe he is a mystery to himself."
 In his Personal Memoirs, Grant portrayed himself as representative character of the North.
 In volume 1, he describes his family background and points to his simple upbringing as the reason for his solid, restrained virtues of a normal Northerner.

 Grant goes to the point of declaring himself as "unmilitary" while continually stressing his simple nature.
 Grant stated that he did not even want to attend West Point, only going because his father thought it would be best, as Grant believed "a military life had no charms for me."
 Grant wrote of his participation in the Mexican War of 1846–1848, a war he did not support.
 Grant believed it was very unjust for the larger, stronger United States to pick on a weaker country as they were doing.